learn-co-curriculum/dsc-poisson-distribution/README.md

 ### Relationship to the Binomial Distribution

 The Poisson distribution has a special relation to the binomial distribution.
 The theoretical underpinnings are as follows.
-Imagine that we take a time period and break it into subintervals that are so small that at most one successful event could occur.
+Imagine that we take a time period and break it into $n$ subintervals that are so small that at most one successful event could occur.
 We can then imagine that for any of these subintervals, a binomial distribution could apply where there is some probability of the event occurring, $p$, a probability $q=1-p$ that the event does not occur, and a probability of 0 that more than one event occurs.
 We assume that as we cut time into smaller and smaller intervals, the chance of success should go down.
-If we take the limit of the binomial distribution as $n$ goes to infinity (more and more subintervals that are progressively smaller), the result is the Poisson distribution.
+If we take the limit of the binomial distribution as $n$ goes to infinity (more and more subintervals that are progressively smaller and smaller), the result is the Poisson distribution.

 Binomial Probability Distribution:
 $$p(x) = \binom{n}{x}p^x(1-p)^{n-x}$$